Possibilistic simulation of quantum circuits by classical circuits: Introduction

 Notwithstanding the build-up of evidence in favour of quantum advantage, substantial efforts have also been devoted to the time-efficient classical simulation of quantum computation.
-In this arena, the most celebrated result is arguably the Gottesman-Knill theorem which says that quantum Clifford circuits on $n$ qubits, whereby $\ket{0^n}$ is evolved by $L$ Clifford gates, i.e. $\{H, S, \cgate{X}\}$~\footnote{For concreteness in our paper, ``Clifford gates'' always means $\{H, S, \cgate{X}\}$ gates.
-None of our results would essentially change if we say ``Clifford gates'' are one-qubit and two-qubit gates \textit{generated} by $\{H, S, \cgate{X}\}$.
+In this arena, the most celebrated result is arguably the Gottesman-Knill theorem which says that quantum Clifford circuits on $n$ qubits, whereby $\ket{0^n}$ is evolved by $L$ Clifford gates, i.e., $\{H, S, \cgate{X}\}$~\footnote{For concreteness in our paper, ``Clifford gates'' always means $\{H, S, \cgate{X}\}$ gates.
+None of our results would essentially change if we say ``Clifford gates'' are one-qubit and two-qubit gates \emph{generated} by $\{H, S, \cgate{X}\}$.
 Our results do change if we say ``Clifford gates'' are arbitrary multi-qubit gates generated by $\{H, S, \cgate{X}\}$.
-This change is unimportant unless such gates also have constant-depth physical implementations.} and followed by $M$ Pauli-observable measurements, can be efficiently simulated in time $O(LMn^{3})$~\cite{gottesman_phd,nielsen_chuang,stabiliser_aaronson_gottesman}.
+This change is unimportant unless such gates also have constant depth physical implementations.} and followed by $M$ Pauli-observable measurements, can be efficiently simulated in time $O((L+M)n^{3})$~\cite{gottesman_phd,nielsen_chuang,stabiliser_aaronson_gottesman}.

 One main motivation for studying simulation is to understand quantum advantage better.
-For example, Gottesman-Knill's theorem means that entanglement is insufficient for time-complexity quantum advantage because Clifford circuits can generate entanglement~\cite{entanglement_stabilizer_fattal_cubitt}.
+For example, the Gottesman-Knill theorem means that entanglement is insufficient for time-complexity quantum advantage because Clifford circuits can generate entanglement~\cite{entanglement_stabilizer_fattal_cubitt}.

-Currently, there are two well-established notions of simulating a given quantum circuit~\cite{hakop_simulation}: strong and weak.
+Currently, there are two well-established notions of simulating a given quantum circuit~\cite{vandennest_simulation,jozsa_simulation,pashayan_simulation}: strong and weak.
 Strong simulators approximate the probability of a particular output, while weak simulators approximately sample from the output distribution.
-A Gottesman-Knill simulator can be both with no approximation error.